What's in this article?

 As cannabis research evolves, scientists are discovering new cannabinoids that offer potential benefits.
 One cannabinoid that is getting a lot of attention lately is CBG or cannabigerol.
-Some people believe that CBG may be better than CBD due to its unique properties.
+Some people wonder: is CBG better than CBD due to its unique properties?
 Let’s take a closer look at this cannabinoid and see what the science has to say!

 What exactly are cannabinoids, and how do they work?

 Cannabinoids are a class of naturally occurring phytochemicals found in the cannabis plant.
 There are over 100 different cannabinoids, but THC (tetrahydrocannabinol) is the most well-known.
 CBD (cannabidiol) is another prominent cannabinoid found in cannabis oil.
 It has been shown to have many therapeutic benefits, including reducing anxiety and inflammation.

 CBG is a non-psychoactive cannabinoid, similar to CBD, that is thought to have potential therapeutic benefits.
 CBG works by binding to the CB₁ and CB₂ receptors in the endocannabinoid system (ECS).
 The ECS is a network of receptors and neurotransmitters that regulate various physiological processes in the body, including pain, inflammation, and mood.

 So far, research on CBG is minimal.
 However, there is some evidence to suggest that it may help treat certain conditions.

 Cannabinoids work by binding to both CB₁ and CB₂ receptors.
 CB₁ receptors are located in the nervous system and the brain.
 In contrast, CB₂ receptors are located in the immune systems and other parts of the body.

 CB₁ receptors are responsible for most of the psychoactive effects of THC, including euphoria and intoxication.
 CBD also binds to these receptors, but to a lesser extent than THC.